aryanbarak/aryanbarak/README.md

 Fachinformatiker Anwendungsentwicklung (IHK) focused on building full-stack applications, AI-powered productivity systems, Cloudflare-based serverless backends and desktop software.

-My main project is **DailyFlow** — a production app I built from scratch and use daily: React + TypeScript frontend, Supabase backend, Cloudflare Workers for AI, and Gemini for document intelligence and weekly briefings.
+My main project is **SmartFlow** — a production SaaS app I built from scratch and use daily: React + TypeScript frontend, Supabase backend, Cloudflare Workers for AI, and Gemini for document intelligence and weekly briefings.

 Previous experience includes: